 When we spend time in nature, listening to streams and birds, looking at plants and anything else natural we find, it gives the cognitive part of “our brain a break, allowing us to focus better and renew our ability to be patient.”

-In all nature can help improve our brains, shrug off the pressures of daily life, and think about family, relationships, and giving back.
-Things that will promote mental health for sure.
+In all, nature can help improve our brains, shrug off the pressures of daily life to think about family, relationships, and giving back.
+Things that will promote better mental health for sure.

 How has spending time outside changed your life?